-Additions to weights: There are a number of additions which are added to weights for additional functionality Weights designed by tackle companies such as Gemini have bait clips integrated into them, saving an angler from having to use a separate bait clip.
-There are also flat leads on the market which allow the tide to flow over them and hold the seabed without the need for wires, although it must be noted that they are not as good a shape for casting.
-There are also weights with freshwater fishing style feeders built into them which are designed to be packed with bait and release extra scent in the area which is being fished.
+Additions to weights: There are a number of additions that can be added to weights for additional functionality.
+Weights designed by tackle companies such as Gemini have bait clips integrated into them, saving an angler from having to use a separate bait clip in their rigs.
+There are also now weights available with freshwater fishing style feeders built into them which are designed to be packed with bait and release extra scent in the area which is being fished.
 Breakaway’s lead lifts are one of the most popular additions and can be added to weights to allow them to rise up in the water as they are reeled in.
-This helps anglers get their rigs up and off the seabed and avoid snags – view at Sea Angling Shop by clicking here.
+This helps anglers get their rigs up and off the seabed and avoid snags – view Lead Lifts at Sea Angling Shop by clicking here.

 Having the Right Weights for the Right Situation